 - MAAS Blogs

 Many objects in the Powerhouse Museum’s health and medicine collection have a visceral, unique and incidental beauty to them.
-The mortuary table, even the obstetric phantom.
-Even at a glance the viewer can determine that the obstetric phantom, or birthing simulator relates to a certain area of the female anatomy.
+The skull saw , the mortuary table, even the speculums.
+And some objects engender an inspired beauty in both form and function, such as the obstetric phantom.

 The above bi-lingual screenprinted poster design by Michael Callaghan, was produced at Redback Graphix in Wollongong in 1984 for CAAMA, the Central Australian Aboriginal Media Association (established 1980).